Impact of Government Shutdown on US Antitrust Merger Enforcement and CFIUS Reviews

 CFIUS Review

-With respect to CFIUS, the U.S. Department of the Treasury (which chairs CFIUS) recently issued guidance advising that all deadlines or time limitations for cases under review by CFIUS will be tolled.
+With respect to CFIUS, the U.S. Department of the Treasury (which chairs CFIUS) issued guidance in 2023 advising that all deadlines or time limitations for cases under review by CFIUS will be tolled.
 If, for example, the shutdown lasts 10 days, an extra 10 days would be added to any 30-day declaration assessment period or 45-day notice review or investigation period.
 Mitigation agreement negotiations, as well as comments and acceptances of filings, will also be suspended during the appropriations lapse.

 Links to the current DOJ, FTC, and Treasury Contingency Plans can be found here: